 Hot geothermal fluid is a byproduct of many oil and gas wells within the United States, and 25 billion barrels of it are produced each year.
 Historically this hot water has been an inconvenience and a disposal issue; however, it is now being looked at as a resource to produce electricity for field use or to be sold to the grid.
 These and other co-produced geothermal resources have the potential to produce significant amounts of baseload electricity at low costs and with near zero emissions.

 GTO is working toward a goal of achieving widespread production of low-temperature power by 2020 through surface and down-hole technology advances, improved education and outreach, and increased collaboration between government and industry.

 GTO's R&D efforts regarding low-temperature geothermal resources are focused on the analysis of resource potential, power production capabilities, improved working fluids, innovative cooling technologies, and oil and gas field co-production opportunities.

-Get details on GTO-funded projects related to low-temperature, co-produced, and geopressured resources.
+Learn about recent success on new working fluids cut a wider swath of geothermal reserves here, and other details on GTO-funded projects related to low-temperature, co-produced, and geopressured resources.

 Strategic Action Plan

 The Low-Temperature, Co-produced, and Geopressured Geothermal Technologies Strategic Action Plan presents an agenda for the Low-Temperature and Co-produced subprogram to efficiently and effectively leverage its resources in support of the geothermal community's goals and priorities.
 This action plan is based upon the input of experts in the geothermal industry.
 Implementing the action plan will help provide the geothermal community with the means to develop and widely deploy economically viable, innovative, and scalable technologies.

 The April 2013 issue of Power Engineering magazine featured an article by GTO physical scientist Tim Reinhardt about New Ways to Produce Geothermal Power at Lower Temperatures.